The Super Mario Bros. Super Show!: The Legend of Zelda

-The Legend of Zelda segments, when reviewed individually, have also received a mixed reception.
+The Legend of Zelda segments, when reviewed individually, have also received mixed-to-negative reception.
 IGN rated the DVD release of The Legend of Zelda a 3.0 out of 10, or "Bad", citing poor writing, repeated plots, and over the top acting.
 Link's catchphrase, "Well excuse me, Princess!" is an internet meme and commonly used in-joke used by video game players, especially Zelda fans, and is spoken by Link on 29 occasions throughout the 13 episodes.

 James Rolfe of Cinemassacre has shown a more positive response to the series.
 While acknowledging that the dialogue "can make you cringe", he favored Link and Zelda's characterizations and found the action satisfying.
 He labeled "The White Knight" as the best episode for showing Link's heroic nature against the more pompous and vain Prince Facade, but described the following episode "Kiss'N Tell" as his least favorite for Link complaining throughout.

-Michael Mammano for Den of Geek commented that the series "falls squarely into the category of guilty pleasure" and continued, "it's not very good, but that doesn't stop it from being eminently enjoyable.
+Michael Mammano for Den of Geek commented that the series "falls squarely into the category of guilty pleasure" and continued that "it's not very good, but that doesn't stop it from being eminently enjoyable.
 It's quality nostalgia and, at a total running time of just over three hours, not a bad way to kill an afternoon".
-However, he also described Link's characterisation as "appalling", describing him as "a whiny, obnoxious, barely competent creep" and also considered the writing and animation to be poor quality.
+He described Link's characterisation as "appalling", and also considered the writing and animation to be of poor quality.